-Browned Butter Chocolate Chip Cookie Sheet made with gluten-free and nut-free ingredients for a healthy crispy on the outside, chewy center cookie recipe!
+Browned Butter Chocolate Chip Cookie Sheet made with gluten-free and nut-free ingredients for a healthier cookie recipe!

 There is something about baking cookies that have butter in them.

 Whenever I bite into a cookie that has butter in it, I know there is without even seeing the ingredient list.
 It adds the best flavor and texture to cookies that truly is unlike baking with anything else.

 I’d be lying if I said that I didn’t go through the whole “don’t eat butter, it’s bad for you” phase.
 It happened a few years ago when I was beyond confused on what I “should” and “shouldn’t” eat.
 Like there was supposed to be a rule book to go along with it.
 Spoiler alert: there is no rule book when it comes to eating.
 Eat what you want and what makes you feel good.
 And more often than not for me, that’s enjoying a good old buttah-filled COOKIE.

 Browned butter is a baking game changer friends.

 I don’t just use any butter though.
 I am a bit biased in that department and always have Vital Farm’s Pasture-Raised Butter on hand.
 There are boxes and boxes of it in my freezer but that is how much we use it.
 I like to keep a mix of Vital Farm’s Sea Salt and Unsalted varieties on hand, but usually baking with the Sea Salt one is my go-to.
 Especially when it comes to baking with chocolate.
 It gives it that touch of salty flavor with the sweet taste that I love with my cookies.